gekatateam/neptunus/README.md

  - transform, enrich, and create new events,
  - and deliver events to consumers in various formats and protocols.

-It also can [collect](plugins/processors/stats) and [write](plugins/outputs/promremote) metrics, directly related to your processes.
+It can also [collect](plugins/processors/stats) and [write](plugins/outputs/promremote) metrics directly related to your processes.

-Neptunus is based on data processing pipelines - a composition of plugins:
+Neptunus is based on data processing pipelines - compositions of plugins:
  - [Inputs](plugins/inputs/) consume events from external sources
  - [Processors](plugins/processors/) transform events
- - [Outputs](plugins/outputs/) produce events to external systems
+ - [Outputs](plugins/outputs/) produce events for external systems
- - [Filters](plugins/filters/) route events in pipeline by conditions
+ - [Filters](plugins/filters/) route events in a pipeline based on conditions
  - [Parsers](plugins/parsers/) convert raw data into events
- - [Serializers](plugins/serializers/) convert events into data formats for external systems
+ - [Serializers](plugins/serializers/) convert events into formats for external systems
  - [Compressors](plugins/compressors/) compress serialized events
  - [Decompressors](plugins/decompressors/) decompress raw bytes before parsing
- - [Lookups](plugins/lookups/) retrieve data in background
+ - [Lookups](plugins/lookups/) retrieve data in the background

 # Configuration
-Neptunus configuration has two parts - daemon config and pipelines.
+Neptunus configuration has two parts: the daemon configuration and pipelines.

 See more in our [documentation](docs/CONFIGURATION.md).